-Mailhardener security
+Mailhardener information security

 This document gives an overview of the Mailhardener Information Security Management System (ISMS).
 One of the core principles of Mailhardener is transparency towards customers, of which information security should not be an exception.
 As a result this document is likely more detailed than what is typically seen in a security statement.